 Whatever your future holds, primary care or fellowship, you will have all the support and guidance you need.
 You are paired up with an academic advisor and clinic mentor, both of whom you will meet frequently and who will provide career advice and the support you need to achieve your goals.

-Within the past year, we have restructured our educational curriculum and have adopted protected afternoon “didactic sessions” that allow post-graduate year specific education to occur.
+Additionally, we have restructured our educational curriculum and have adopted protected afternoon “didactic sessions” that allow post-graduate year specific education to occur.

 Situated in the Chicago Suburb of Park Ridge, our Hospital allows easy access from various parts of the city.
 As a result, our residents in the past have lived virtually everywhere in the greater Chicago area.
 Our residents commute from Aurora, Barrington, Des Plaines, Arlington Heights, Oak Park, Olympia Fields, and the downtown Chicago areas.
 There are multiple freeways and public transportation nearby which makes the commute from many of these locations feasible.